rnijveld/dazeus-plugin-coffee/README.md

     npm install

 After you've done that, copy `config.json.default` to `config.json` and edit any options to suit your needs.
+Using gulp we can create a production ready
+version:

+    bin/gulp build

 Then run it using:

-    node index.js
+    node build/index.js

 Alternatively for development you may want to use `bin/watch`.
 This command will pass any arguments on to the script itself.
 Please see `node index.js --help`